msifuentes622/HomeWork4Data/src/main/java/RUN_INSTRUCTIONS.md

-.c# How to Run the Assignment Code
+.c./# How to Run the Assignment Code

 This project includes two helper scripts: